Skip to content

 Dangerous shortcut to avoid: requiring S3 or one global database for correctness.

 Reachability (product goal, post–first-demo): Plain inbound HTTP between two home NATs forces port forwarding, VPN, or tunneling—bad for “install app + scan QR.”
-The intended evolution is PeerTransport backed by libp2p (see §12): outbound-first, relay + hole punching, no user router configuration.
+The intended evolution is PeerTransport backed by WebRTC only (see §12): peers dial outbound to public signaling and public STUN/TURN; ICE + TURN when direct paths fail; Rust nodes, browser, and Android (Phase M2) may all be behind NATno user router configuration.

-12. Reachability and P2P transport (libp2p, QR, no home NAT setup)
+12. Reachability and P2P transport (WebRTC-only, QR, no home NAT setup)

 Problem: Two houses behind typical NAT cannot accept arbitrary inbound connections from the public internet without port forwarding, VPN, or equivalent.
 Requiring users to configure routers violates the super-simple onboarding goal (install + QR).